eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 tags: [Company]
 ---

 In our previous blogs, we benchmarked **EloqKV** in memory cache mode, discussing both [single node](/blog/2024/08/17/benchmark-single-node) and [cluster](/blog/2024/08/22/benchmark-cluster) performances.
 In this post, we we benchmark **EloqKV** with durability enabled.
-In the next blog, we will benchmark a **EloqKV** cluster with distributed atomic operations using the Redis _WATCH / MULTI / EXEC_ commands.

 <!--truncate-->